-This Ministry is in charge of advising and collaborating with the President of the Republic in the design, formulation, coordination, implementation and evaluation of policies, plans and programs aimed at promoting and strengthening science, technology and innovation derived from scientific research. -technological.
+This Ministry is in charge of advising and collaborating with the President of the Republic in the design, formulation, coordination, implementation and evaluation of policies, plans and programs aimed at promoting and strengthening science, technology and innovation derived from scientific research-technological research.

 Chairman of the Board of Directors of the Data Observatory.